operatorequals/covertutils/docs/assembling_backdoor.rst

 	$ nc -nlvp 1234

 The `Handler` just needs to accept the TCP connection.
-Sending any data through that connection will result into running them in the remote `shell` process.
+Sending any data through that connection will end up running in the remote `shell` process.

 So, the ingredients of this backdoor are the following: